Dhruv54/P2P-Chess-Game/README.md

    - Enter the game ID shared by your friend
    - Wait for connection

+2. **Play With Stranger**:
+   - Click "Play With Stranger"
+   - Wait for opponent to join

 3. **Playing**:
    - The creator plays as White
    - The joiner plays as Black